maqsudm/Anagram/README.md

 # boaanagramtest

-The application takes a word as part of a commandline argument and prints out all the anagrams against the stored dictionary file.
+The application takes an argument of type String as part of a commandline argument and prints out all the anagrams against the stored dictionary file.

 To run this application, run the following command from the project root directory and follow the instructions